authgear/authgear-server/docs/specs/user-profile/design.md

 The preferred BCP47 tag, e.g. `zh-HK`.
 The input control is a dropdown, and the options are the supported languages of the project.
+When it is populated, the supported languages are taken into account.

 ### birthdate